kumarrishav/Persona-Auth/README.md

 # Persona Auth

-Persona Auth is a Simple Authentication system in PHP with [Mozilla Persona](http://www.mozilla.org/en-US/persona/).
+Persona Auth is a Simple Implementation in PHP for keeping track who is logged in using [Mozilla Persona](http://www.mozilla.org/en-US/persona/).

-Since Persona Only handles the Login Portion, I was tasked with Creating a Session Type handling system in PHP, to keeping my users logged in.
+Persona Only handles the Login Portion, Thus I was tasked with Creating a Session Type handling system in PHP, to keeping my users logged in.
 Challenge Accepted!

-I operate all things on Github using [UNLICENSE](http://unlicense.org/) (the /care license)

 ## Usage

+This is more of a Implementation rather then a Library.

-1. Rename ´settings.sample.php´ to ´settings.php´
+1. Rename `settings.sample.php` to `settings.php`
 2. Change database Details
 3. Dump the follwing SQL in your database